marruiart/marruiart/README.md

 # Hi there 👋

 My name is Marina and I am a Junior Frontend Developer.
-I feel confortable using HTML, CSS, JavaScript, PHP and SQL.
+I feel confortable using Java, HTML, CSS, JavaScript, PHP and SQL.
 I am a lifelong learner, I try to stay focused on my goals and I love teamworking since it challenges myself to become a better developer.
-I have some knowledge of AWS, Lumen, Angular, Node.js, Python, C and Java.
+I have some knowledge of AWS, Lumen, Angular, Node.js, Python and C.

 ## Programming languages, frameworks and tools